Linear seesaw leptogenesis before/after electroweak symmetry breaking: Summary

 In this paper, we have explored two well-motivated approaches to generate the desired mass splitting for the two sterile neutrinos that form a Dirac pair: the renormalization group evolution effect and the electroweak symmetry breaking.
 These two approaches have the common merits that they are spontaneous and do not need to introduce additional parameters.
 However, when the latter approach takes effect the sphaleron processes will freeze out almost at the same time.
 This means that the lepton asymmetry generated from the latter approach probably will not get converted into a baryon asymmetry of the same order of magnitude.
 We have just made use of such a feature of the LSS model to give a tentative explanation for the possible existence of a large lepton asymmetry as indicated by the recent result from the EMPRESS collaboration, without contradicting the observed baryon asymmetry.

 In the first scenario, we have taken advantage of the RGE effects to generate the desired mass splitting for the two sterile neutrinos that form a Dirac pair, naturally realizing the resonant leptogenesis.
 Figure~\ref{fig1} (a) and (b) demonstrate that in both the NO and IO cases, the observed value of $Y^{}_{\rm B}$ can be successfully reproduced.
-For example, in the NO case with $M^{}_1 =1$ TeV, the observed value of $Y^{}_{\rm B}$ can be achieved when ${\cal O}(M^{}_{\rm LS})$ falls within the range $10^2$---$10^3$ eV.
+For example, in the NO case with $M^{}_1 =1$ TeV, the observed value of $Y^{}_{\rm B}$ can be achieved when ${\cal O}(M^{}_{\rm LS})$ falls within the range $\sim 10^2$---$\sim 10^3$ eV.
+For this scenario, we have also investigated the consequences of the model with respect to the $\mu \to e \gamma $ process.
+The results show that the parameter range of ${\cal O}(M^{}_{\rm LS}) \lesssim 300$ eV is excluded by the constraint from the $\mu \to e \gamma $ process, leaving us with $300 \lesssim {\cal O}(M^{}_{\rm LS})/{\rm eV} \lesssim 3000$.

-In the second scenario, the mass terms arising from the EWSB induce tiny mass splittings within each pair of pseudo-Dirac sterile neutrinos, thereby enabling resonant leptogenesis after the EWSB (which almost coincides with the sphaleron freeze-out).
-As shown in Figure~\ref{fig2} (a) and (b), this mechanism can generate a large lepton asymmetry.
-In the NO (IO) case with $M^{}_1 \sim 100$ GeV, one obtains a maximum achievable lepton asymmetry of $Y_{\rm L}^{\rm max} \sim 1.8 \times 10^{-3}$ ($1.3 \times 10^{-3}$).
+In the second scenario, the mass terms arising from the EWSB induce tiny mass splittings within each pair of pseudo-Dirac sterile neutrinos, thereby enabling resonant leptogenesis after the EWSB.
+If leptogenesis happens to take place within the temperature window between the EWSB ($\simeq 159$ GeV) and sphaleron freeze-out ($\simeq 132$ GeV), the generated lepton asymmetry can still get efficiently converted into a baryon asymmetry.
+As shown in Figure~\ref{fig3}(a) and (b), the observed value of $Y^{}_{\rm B}$ can be successfully reproduced in both the NO and IO cases for ${\cal O}(M^{}_{\rm LS})$ in the range $\sim 10^2$---$ \sim 10^4$ eV.
+On the other hand, if leptogenesis takes place after the sphaleron freeze-out, the generated lepton asymmetry will not get converted into a baryon asymmetry.
+By making use of this fact, we have explored the possibility that a large lepton asymmetry may arise (while a baryon asymmetry of comparable magnitude will not accompany).
+Figure~\ref{fig6} (a) and (b) show that for $M^{}_1 \sim 100$ GeV in the NO (IO) case, one obtains a maximum achievable lepton asymmetry of $Y_{\rm L}^{\rm max} \sim 1.8 \times 10^{-3}$ ($1.3 \times 10^{-3}$).
 Although these results are somewhat smaller than the value suggested by the EMPRESS results (which remains indicative at this stage), the framework nonetheless offers a natural mechanism for producing a substantial lepton asymmetry that is consistent with the observed baryon asymmetry.

-Finally, we would like to point out that the latter approach (i.e., via the EWSB) to generate the desired mass splitting for the two sterile neutrinos that form a Dirac pair also has the potential to explain the baryon asymmetry of the Universe: in fact, a small temperature gap exists between the EWSB ($\simeq 159$ GeV) and sphaleron freeze-out ($\simeq 132$ GeV).
-Consequently, if leptogenesis occurs within this temperature window, the resulting lepton asymmetry can still be efficiently converted into a baryon asymmetry.

 \underline{Acknowledgments} This paper is dedicated to Zhao's beloved mother, who passed away suddenly during the writing of this paper.
 This work was supported in part by the National Natural Science Foundation of China under Grant No.~12475112, Liaoning Revitalization Talents Program under Grant No.~XLYC2403152, and the Basic Research Business Fees for Universities in Liaoning Province under Grant No.~LJ212410165050.